ajjokuma/NLP-Finetuning-Improved-Extraversion/README.md

 # NLP Final Project: Fine-tuning for Increased Extraversion in LLMs

-This repo contains the codes for this project.
+This repo contains the code for this project.

 ##